GoogleCloudPlatform/asl-ml-immersion/README.md

 # Advanced Solutions Lab

 ## Overview
 This repository contains AI and Machine Learning contents meant to be run on Google Cloud.
 This is maintained by Google Cloud’s [Advanced Solutions Lab (ASL)](https://cloud.google.com/asl) team.

 This repository contains 3 main modules to covers various AI/ML toipcs:
 - `asl_core`: A wide range of model architectures (DNN, CNN, RNN, transformers, SNGP, etc.) targeting many data modalities (tabular, image, text, time-series) implemented mainly in Tensorflow and Keras.
 - `asl_mlops`: Tools on Google Cloud’s Vertex AI for operationalizing Tensorflow, Scikit-learn and PyTorch models at scale (e.g. Vertex training, tuning, and serving, TFX and Kubeflow pipelines).
 - `asl_agent`: Generative AI and Agent System using Gemini and Agentic Frameworks like Google ADK.

 ## Repository Structure
-Each module (`asl_core`, `asl_mlops`, `asl_agent`) has separate environment and contents, which are organized in each directory.
+Each module (`asl_core`, `asl_mlops`, `asl_agent`) has separate environment and materials, which are organized in each directory.

 All learning materials are in the contets folder.
 This folder is organized by different topics.
 Each folder contains a `labs` and a `solutions` folder.
 Use the `labs` notebooks to test your coding skills by filling in TODOs and refer to the notebooks in the `solutions` folder to verify your code.